bt5153msba/bt5153msba.github.io/index.md

 - [Cameron’s Blog](https://cameronrwolfe.substack.com/) – Great for recent advancements in NLP.
 - [Jay Alammar’s Blog](https://jalammar.github.io/) – Excellent visual explanations of transformers and deep learning concepts.
 - [Lilian Weng’s Blog](https://lilianweng.github.io/) – Covers a wide range of topics in AI and LLMs.
-- [Andrej Karpathy’s Yotube](https://www.youtube.com/@AndrejKarpathy) – High-quality videos on deep learning and LLMs.
+- [Andrej Karpathy’s Youtube](https://www.youtube.com/@AndrejKarpathy) – High-quality videos on deep learning and LLMs.
+- [How I AI](https://open.spotify.com/show/4aRP2XSavdtrLG5FZoonOK) - How to actually use AI/new tools to improve the quality and efficiency of their work
+- [Deep Learning Focus](https://substack.com/@cwolferesearch) - Some in-depth technicial discussions about DL/LLM concepts

 #### Research Papers